Ravenneo/CO2-sensor/README.md

 -If LCD is on but does not show numbers, you should play with the IC2 potenciometer

--Wire in Arduino UNO (most of guides) it is different, the CristalLiquid screen is conected to Analogic IN.
+-In Arduino UNO the I2C CristalLiquid screen is conected to Analogic IN (A5-SCL and A4-SDA) In Leonardo is different, we should use Digital imput D2-SCL and D3-SDA

 There are plenty of information in the links below